toolql/toolql/README.md

 OK, `toolql` now has 124 stars.
 Thanks for your support.
 ```

-*(Please do give us a star, and then check back soon to see the difference you make to our documentation :-)*
+*(Please do give us a star, and check back soon to see the difference you make to our documentation :-)*

 * Create intelligent tools and agents for your own GraphQL operations!